samuelmurail/gromacs_py/README.md

 ## Tutorial:

 Here is an example of a short simulation of the SH3 domain of phsopholipase C$\gamma$1.
 Seven successive steps are used:

-1. Topologie creation.
+1. Topologie creation using `create_top.py`.
-2. Minimisation of the structure
+2. Minimisation of the structure using `minimize_pdb.py`.
-3. Solvation of the system
+3. Solvation of the system using `solvate_ions.py`.
-4. Minimisation of the system
+4. Minimisation of the system using `minimize_pdb.py`.
-5. Equilibration of the system
+5. Equilibration of the system using `equi_3_step.py`.
-6. Production run
+6. Production run using `production.py`.
-7. Extesnion of the production run
+7. Extension of the production run using `extend.py`.

 ```bash
 # Create topologie